Prerequisites

 denotes taking the vector field and calculating the divergence , which is a scalar field.

-If we think of the output vector of a vector field F as the flow of some quantity (the magnitude represents the amount of quantity, and the direction is the way it is flowing), then the divergence of the vector field tells us whether the amount of the quantity is being created, destroyed, or unchanged at each point in space.
+If we think of the output vector of a vector field as the flow of some quantity (the magnitude represents the amount of quantity, and the direction is the way it is flowing), then the divergence of the vector field tells us whether the amount of the quantity is being created, destroyed, or unchanged at each point in space.

 Divergence-free vector field